 Hemp Seeds Vs. Chia Seeds: Differences & Health Benefits

-In a nutshell, the main differences between chia seeds and hemp seeds are that:
+In a nutshell, the main difference between chia seeds and hemp seeds is that:

 - Have more calories.

 - Contains a greater variety of trace minerals.